YonathanPhoenix/Arduino_Lib_in_CPP/README.md

 Arduino_Lib_in_CPP
 ==================
-This part is the sample library for my school Project.
+This part is the sample library for my school Project Written by me [Than Kywe].
 From this easy sample, you may easily create your own C++ library for Arduino Project.

 TKBlockDetector.cpp is to detect the block of the robot.
 TKMetalDetector.cpp is to detect the metal of the robot.